 Three tiny screws hold the front face in place.
 Other than these, all internal workings revolve around small brass pivot pins.
 The internal workings of this measure are not quite as smooth in operation as some totaliser measures made by other companies.
 As the measure is being tracked along a line on a map and the needle rotates around the dial, when it reaches the number three there is a distinct internal ‘catch’ in the gearing, presumably where the internal action is engaging the number rotating mechanism.
 It passes instantly and does not interfere with the effectiveness of the measure when in use.

 As usual, it can be difficult to tie these instruments down to a particular date period however, along with the style of illustration on the card box, another example of the measure points us toward the 1960s.
-The Oldbury Distameter would have been used by a wide range of people for a wide range of purposes.
+The Oldbury Distameter would have been used by a wide range of users for a wide range of purposes.
 The additional example of the measure shown here, from the collection held by The Postal Museum, has the letters ‘G.P.O.’ stamped on the case.
 These stand for ‘General Post Office’.
-This was the identity of the British state-owned telecomunications and postal service.
+This was the identity of the British state-owned telecommunications and postal service.
 This obviously points at a use prior to that organisation becoming a corporation in 1969, from when their initials were simply- ‘P.O.’.
 No doubt this particular measure was an official issue and was used for measuring the length of postal deliveries, or routes to be taken by bicycles and other postal vehicles.